-December 18, 2005 - Named Time magazine's "Person of the Year" along with Bill and Melinda Gates.
+December 18, 2005 - Named Time magazine’s “Person of the Year” along with Melinda Gates and Bill Gates.

 February 8, 2006 - U2 wins five Grammy awards: Best Rock Album and Album of the Year for “How to Dismantle an Atomic Bomb”; Best Rock Performance by a Duo or Group with Vocal and Song of the Year for “Sometimes You Can’t Make it on Your Own”; Best Rock Song for “City of Blinding Lights.”

-May 16, 2006 - As a part of his Project RED initiative, Bono guest edits United Kingdom newspaper The Independent for a day, filling the paper with stories about HIV/AIDS in Africa as well as global warming and poverty.
+May 16, 2006 - As a part of his Project RED initiative, Bono guest edits UK newspaper The Independent for a day, filling the paper with stories about HIV/AIDS in Africa as well as global warming and poverty.

 March 29, 2007 - Named Knight Commander of the Most Excellent Order of the British Empire at a ceremony in Dublin.
 His knighthood does not grant him the title of “Sir” before his name since he is Irish and not a British citizen.

-January 18, 2009 - U2 performs at an inaugural celebration for President Barack Obama.
+January 18, 2009 - U2 performs at an inaugural celebration for US President Barack Obama.

 May 21, 2010 - Bono has emergency back surgery for an injury received while preparing for a new U2 tour.